erezfree29/scrapper/README.md

-In addition to the above, the repo also contains . rubocop.yml for linting.
+In addition to the above, the repo also contains . rubocop.yml for linting. license file for am Mit license
+This readme file.

 Gemfile where the gems(which allow additional important functionality) are listed gems used are gem 'rubysl-open-uri', '~> 2.0'  #used for impotring plain html text from the website